pixelant/pxa/README.md

-If you want to check it, you need to clone it to your local and install:
+If you want to check **pxa generator** now, you need to clone it to your local and install:

 ```
 git clone git@github.com:pixelant/pxa.git